shad/column_control/README.markdown

 # Javascript Column Control #

-A simple way to create a column view control (ala OS X) on the web.
-Intended for use with AJaX.
+A simple way to create a column view control on the web.
+While originally built to integrate with a Ruby on Rails app, there is no dependency on Ruby or Rails.

+NOTE: This is a very early first version of this control.
+It's provided as-is with no warrantee.
+Best of luck!

 ## Overview ##